Release Notes#

 The increased energy scale reduces sensitivity to thermal noise and results in better solutions and higher success probabilities.

-For Zephyr-based QPUs, the new per_group_coupling_range property replaces the per_qubit_coupling_range property.
+For QPUs with the Zephyr architecture, the new per_group_coupling_range property replaces the per_qubit_coupling_range property.

 For more information on the prototype, see the following: